yunguan-wang/Spacia/README.md

 The test itself contains ~2,500 cells and it should finish in 5 minutes.

-The purpose of the test is only to validate the installation, and the there is interpretation associated with the test results.
+The purpose of the test is only to validate the installation, and the there is no interpretation associated with the test results.

 ## Usage